Ebuka-martins/Pennys-store-statistics-project/README.md

             break
 ```
 2. The method ```  print(Fore.RED + "Exiting program.")
-            break``` was not properly exiting from the program when run on pthon terminal.
+            break``` was not properly exiting from the program when run on python terminal.

       ```  print(Fore.RED + "Exiting program.")
             break